ThomasLamprecht/ceph/ceph/doc/rados/operations/stretch-mode.rst

 three data centers.

-In the two-site configuration, Ceph arranges for each site to hold a copy of the data.
-A third site houses a tiebreaker (arbiter, witness) Monitor.
-This tiebreaker Monitor picks a winner when a network connection between sites fails and both data centers remain alive.
+In the two-site configuration, Ceph arranges for each site to hold a copy of the data, with a third site that has a tiebreaker (arbiter, witness) monitor.
+This tiebreaker monitor picks a winner when a network connection between sites fails and both data centers remain alive.

 The tiebreaker monitor can be a VM.
-It can also have higher network latency to the OSD site(s) than OSD site(s) can have to each other.
+It can also have higher network latency to the two main sites.

 The standard Ceph configuration is able to survive many network failures or data-center failures without compromising data availability.
 When enough